ParticulaCode/GoCubeUnityPlugin/README.md

 Just open a Unity project and select the folder that contains the 'Assets' and 'ProjectSettings' folders.
 Open the GoCubeConnectionScene scene (switch to Android or iOS platform) and run the example.
-NOTE: You must run the project in debug mode ("Development Build" checked)

 ## Adding GoCube to a New or Existing Project